Nyotron: History

 In 2008 he returned to Israel seeking support from investors.
 Major General (ret.)
 Amos Malka, former director of intelligence of the IDF, was among the first investors and served as Nyotron's first chairman of the board.

 In 2014, the first official version of Paranoid was shipped.
 In 2016, Nyotron moved its headquarters to Santa Clara, CA. The company launched the Global War Room SOC console in 2017 and began offering Paranoid as a service.
-This "Managed Detection and Response" (MDR) service, provided a solution for companies that require protection against advanced attackers and unknown threats, but have limited security staff.
+This Managed Detection and Response service, provided a solution for companies that require protection against advanced attackers and unknown threats but have limited security staff.

 In 2018, Nyotron signed a distribution agreement with Ingram Micro.
 The company published an in-depth research report on the activities of the OilRig nation-state actor (aka APT34).
 Nyotron also joined the Anti-Malware Testing Standards Organization (AMTSO).

-Paranoid Technology
+Paranoid technology

 Paranoid's anti-malware and Endpoint Detection and Response (EDR) technology are grounded on three realizations: